gatecat/nextpnr-xilinx/README.md

 ## Building the Arty example - XRay database
  - Run `pypy3 xilinx/python/bbaexport.py --device xc7a35tcsg324-1 --bba xilinx/xc7a35t.bba` (regular cpython works as well, but is a lot slower)
  - Run `./bbasm xilinx/xc7a35t.bba xilinx/xc7a35t.bin`
+ - Set `XRAY_DIR` to the path where Project Xray has been cloned and built (you may also need to patch out the Vivado check for `utils/environment.sh` in Xray)
  - Run `attosoc.sh` in `xilinx/examples/arty-a35`.

 ## Building the zcu104 example - RapidWright